-The outbreak of Novel Coronavirus (COVID-19) has now been confirmed as a worldwide pandemic and the World Health Organization has declared that this is a public health emergency of international concern.
+The outbreak of Novel Coronavirus (COVID-19) is a worldwide pandemic and the World Health Organization has declared that this is a public health emergency of international concern.
 Understandably, this may be creating great concern and unrest for you and amongst your workforce.
 Below we answer some key questions to clarify employers' legal obligations and support you in protecting your business and people.

 What are employers' obligations in respect of COVID-19?

-- All hair salons, nail salons and other businesses delivering services in the field of beauty care / external care where close contact between individuals in unavoidable should be closed until 11 May 2020.
-As from 11 May 2020, such business may re-open, albeit that social distancing rules should be observed as much as possible (keeping 1.5m distance) and provided that such businesses work by appointment and upon conducting a quick survey with the customer to check whether he/she has symptoms of COVID-19 (certain restrictions in respect of paramedical services, e.g. physiotherapy and dentistry, have been lifted already);
+- • All hair salons, nail salons and other businesses delivering services in the field of beauty/external care where close contact between individuals is unavoidable were permitted to resume operations from 11 May 2020.
+However, social distancing rules should be observed as much as possible (i.e. keeping a 1.5 metre distance) and such businesses are obliged to work by appointment and conduct quick surveys with customers to check for symptoms of COVID-19;

 - All shops, markets and public transport services that do not take sufficient measures to ensure that customers comply with social distancing regulations (see below) on their premises (e.g. by applying a door management policy) must be closed.